mapbox/cfn-config/README.md

 `options` object should include:
 - template: Required.
 Path to the Cloudformation template
-- region: Defaults to 'us-east-1'.
-The AWS region to deploy into
+- region: The AWS region to deploy into
 - name: Required.
 Name of the Cloudformation stack
 - config: Optional.
 Path to a configuration file to use
 - update: Defaults to false.
 Reads existing stack parameters.